DataDog/documentation/content/logs/explore.md

 ## Facets

 A facet displays all the distinct members of an attribute or a tag as well as provides some basic analytics such as the amount of logs represented.
-This is also a switch to easily filter over your data.
+This is also a switch to easily filter your data.

-A Facet helps you to break down your datasets over user(s), service(s), etc ...
+Facets allow you to pivot or filter your datasets based on a given attribute.
+Examples facets may include users, services, etc...

 {{< img src="logs/explore/facets_demo.png" alt="Facets demo" >}}

 ### Create a Facet

-To start using an attribute in a Facet or in the search, you simply need to click on it and add it as a Facet:
+To start using an attribute as a Facet or in the search, you simply need to click on it and add it as a Facet:
 {{< img src="logs/explore/create_facet.png" alt="Create Facet" style="width:75%;">}}

-Once this is done, the value of this attribute **for all new logs** is  stored and can be used for search either in the search bar or in the Facet Panel
+Once this is done, the value of this attribute is stored **for all new logs** and can be used for searches via the [search bar](#searche-bar) or [Facet Panel](#facet-panel).

 ### Facet Panel